Services & advice

 - Any other storey not containing bedrooms and/or egress paths for a Class 2 sole occupancy unit.

-These requirements don’t apply to a sole occupancy unit in a Class 2 building if a smoke detection system complying with specification E2.2a clause 4 of the Building Code (volume one) has been installed.
+These requirements don’t apply to a sole occupancy unit in a Class 2 building if a smoke detection system complying with National Construction Code (NCC) 2022, Volume 1 specifications.

 A building certifier will generally seek confirmation from the installer that electrical systems comply with the approved design.

-Check out the Department of Housing and Public Works website for further guidelines.
+Check out the Department of Energy and Public Works website for further guidelines.

 The following timeframes apply to phase-in the installation of photoelectric smoke alarms: